solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

-The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume that optimistic confirmation must halt within 81k slots of the last finalized block.
+The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume that optimistic confirmation must halt within 81k slots of the last confirmed block.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
-If enough validators failed to restart within 9 hours, then fallback to the manual, interactive `cluster restart` method.
+If enough validators failed to restart within 9 hours, then we fallback to the manual, interactive `cluster restart` method.

 When a validator enters restart, it uses `wen restart shred version` to avoid interfering with those outside the restart.
-There is slight chance that the `wen restart shred version` would collide with the shred version after the `wen restart phase`, but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.
+There is a slight chance that the `wen restart shred version` would collide with the shred version after the `wen restart phase`, but even if this rare case occurred, we plan to flush gossip after successful restart so it should not be a problem.

 To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `wen restart phase`.